vectordotdev/vector/website/content/en/highlights/2021-12-15-splunk-hec-improvements.md

 acknowledge and verify that data has been successfully delivered.
 This allows Vector to notify that data has been successfully processed.
 In addition, `splunk_hec` source is now integrated into Vector's end-to-end acknowledgements so that it only acknowledges events that have been processed by sinks or disk buffers.

+Using this feature is as simple as flipping on `acknowledgements.enabled = true` in the source component.
+Similarly, for the sink, though it's `true` by default, the configuration is `acknowledgements.indexer_acknowledgements_enabled = true`.
 To learn more about how it works, check out the short explanation in the Vector [`splunk_hec` sinks][indexer how it works] reference page.